 Kabecca Films was founded by Katie and Rebecca Dale-Everett in 2017 as a platform for collaboration, fusing Katie’s background in cross-genre choreography and Rebecca’s experience of producing award-winning shorts.
 To date the female-led team have produced 'Digital Tattoo: Artefact 1', which was commissioned by Screen South, acquired by Channel Four for their online Random Acts strand, distributed nationwide as part of the Playback Touring Exhibition, Katie Dale-Everett Dance’s Arts Council England National Lottery funded tour and to independent venues and events including Leeds Music Festival.
-Most recently they have been in post-production for ‘Twenty, Forty, Sixty’, a short creative documentary shot on 16mm which was funded by Screen South’s Ignition Catalyst fund.
+Most recently they have been developing a mini short film series that aims to increase the representation of sixty-plus women onscreen and celebrate and explore their relationship to dance and the impact it has had on mental and physical wellbeing.

 Kabecca Films are committed to making thought-provoking films, which are suitable for multiple distribution avenues and are conceived through sustainable practice.